JetBrains/kotlin-web-site/pages/docs/reference/multiplatform.md

 ### Android — iOS

-Sharing code between mobile platforms is one of the major Kotlin Multiplatform use cases, and it is now possible to build mobile applications with parts of the code, such as business logic, connectivity, and more, shared between Android and iOS, with the help of Kotlin Multiplatform Mobile (KMM).
+Sharing code between mobile platforms is one of the major Kotlin Multiplatform use cases.
+With Kotlin Multiplatform Mobile (KMM), you can build multiplatform mobile applications sharing code, such as business logic, connectivity, and more, between Android and iOS.

 See [KMM features, case studies and examples](https://kotlinlang.org/lp/mobile/)